Entanglement-assisted quantum speedup: Beating local quantum speed limits: Applications

-In addition to this proof of concept example for two qubits that demonstrate a entanglement-caused speedup of the swap-gate operation, the following two applications of our methodology answer the vital question of how the entanglement-induced speedup scales with the local dimension of subsystems as well as the number of interacting parties.
+In addition to this proof of concept example for two qubits that demonstrate an entanglement-caused speedup for a swap-gate operation, the following two applications of our methodology answer the vital question of how the entanglement-induced speedup scales with the local dimension of subsystems, as well as the number of interacting parties.